NecsusECS/Necsus/README.md

 #### EntityDebug

-When you find yourelf in a position that you need to see the exact state that an entity is in, you can get a string dump of that entity by using the `EntityDebug` directive:
+When you find yourself in a position that you need to see the exact state that an entity is in, you can get a string dump of that entity by using the `EntityDebug` directive:

 ```nim